-- File an "Intent to Graduate" form at the outset of the year you wish to graduate with the Office of Admissions and Records. - Before the term you plan to finish your degree, select your completion option (literary criticism, creative writing, rhetoric and English education), constitute your committee (two graduate faculty members), and file an "Advancement to Candidacy" form (GS01) with Graduate Studies.
+- File a "Master's Degree Graduation Application" form at the outset of the semester you wish to graduate with the Office of Admissions and Records. - At the end of your first year, select your completion option (literary criticism, creative writing, rhetoric and English education), constitute your committee (two graduate faculty members).
+The deadline is April 30th. - After completing all your coursework (except for thesis units), file an "Advancement to Candidacy" form (GS01) with Graduate Studies.

-■ After completion of your thesis, creative project, or comprehensive exam, file the "Completion of Requirements" form (GS02) with Graduate Studies.
+■ After completion of your thesis/creative project, file the "Completion of Requirements" form (GS02) with Graduate Studies.

 These steps are explained in detail below, together with supplementary information you may find useful in obtaining your degree.
 Meeting requirements and published deadlines is your responsibility, and we hope this guide will assist you to do so.
-It is most important for you to maintain frequent contact with the graduate advisor, and, as you advance through the program, your thesis or creative project supervisor.
+It is most important for you to maintain frequent contact with the graduate coordinator, and, as you advance through the program, your thesis or creative project supervisor.